 The scale covered elsewhere on this site, along with its companion blood pressure cuff, is the Withings Body+.
 Using an unfeelable small electrical current it measures the impedance in your lower body and uses that to calculate body fat as a way to tell body composition.

-The Amazon Halo is a competitor to a Fitbit.
+The Amazon Halo is a competitor to a Fitbit and the Whoop band.
 The wrist worn step tracker, the Halo band, is one component of the Amazon Halo service though.
 The other part, for now, is an app that tracks stats.
 In it you can setup a scan using just your smartphone camera.
 Prop a phone up, stand back, and follow its prompts to get photos of you from multiple angles and it’ll stitch the images together into a full body scan.
 Using some proprietary formula it then spits out a body fat percentage.

 The most accurate way to get body composition is some form of lab visit.
 Commonly wellness centers, university labs, and some clinics, will have a submersible tank for measurement.
 Now though you can also get a scan with a machine the measures via a scan.